xyxyLiu/PatternLockView/README.md

 <div><img src='https://github.com/xyxyLiu/PatternLockView/blob/master/art/SpacingPaddingMode.png' width="400px" style='border: #f1f1f1 solid 1px'/></div>

 * **Identical-Area Mode:**
 If lock_spacing is NOT given, PatternLockView only use nodeSize to layout the view(lock_spacing and lock_padding are ignored).
-It will divided the whole area into n * n identical cells, and layout the node in center in each cell as the figure below shows.
+It will divided the whole area into n * n identical cells, and layout the node in the center of each cell as the figure below shows.
 <div><img src='https://github.com/xyxyLiu/PatternLockView/blob/master/art/Identical-AreaMode.png' width="400px" style='border: #f1f1f1 solid 1px'/></div>

 ## Handle Callbacks